 Request a copy of the hotel manager’s accident report.

 Keep copies of documents related to medical care for your swimming pool injuries.

 Gather evidence of your accident and related damages.

-In general, your goals should be to report the accident, collect evidence and protect your rights with help from a personal injury attorney.
+In general, your goals should be to report the accident, collect evidence and protect your rights with help from an Atlanta personal injury attorney.
 Put your health and safety first.
 Always see a doctor for pool accident injuries, including slip and fall injuries, drowning injuries, lacerations, and electric shocks.
 Prompt medical care could help you heal from your injuries.
 Then, talk to a lawyer about filing a claim against the hotel.

 Can the Hotel Be Liable for a Pool Accident or Drowning?

-All businesses and establishments in Georgia – including hotels, motels, resorts and spas – owe a legal duty of care to reasonably ensure the safety of those who enter their properties.
-Georgia’s premises liability laws state that a business could be legally responsible for accidents, injuries and deaths that occur on their properties.
+All businesses and establishments in Georgia – including hotels, motels, resorts, and spas – owe a legal duty of care to reasonably ensure the safety of those who enter their properties.
+Georgia’s premises liability laws state that a business could be legally responsible for accidents, injuries, and deaths that occur on their properties.
 A hotel could be liable for you or a loved one’s swimming pool accident if your premises liability attorney can prove three main elements are more likely to be true than untrue.

 The hotel owed you a duty of care.
 You must have been a welcomed visitor or guest at the hotel, not a trespasser, for the establishment to owe you a duty of care.